Symmetric orthogonalization and probabilistic weights in resource quantification: Introduction

-Of the many useful orthogonalization techniques, the Gram-Schmidt orthogonalization (GSO) procedure \cite{GramSchmidt100Years} stands out as the most widely recognized and frequently employed by researchers.
+Of the many useful orthogonalization techniques, the Gram-Schmidt orthogonalization (GSO) procedure \cite{GramSchmidt100Years} stands out as the most widely recognized and frequently employed method by researchers.
 A key advantage of this method lies in its applicability to countably infinite sets of vectors without requiring additional modifications.
 However, a notable limitation is that the resulting orthogonal set lacks a straightforward relationship to the original vectors.
-Specifically, the elements of the orthogonalized set depend on the initial ordering of the vectors, which may introduce arbitrariness in certain applications.
+Specifically, the derived basis vectors depend on the sequential ordering of the input vectors, thereby introducing arbitrariness in certain applications.